hasadna/avid-covider/README.md

 Scripts:

 - `e2e` - angular default
-- `e2e:ci` - uses `config.ci` instead of default config. uses headless chrome.
+- `e2e:ci` - uses `ci.conf` instead of default config. uses headless chrome.
 - `e2e:dev` - used for runing a single run on develpment (You'll need to run angular dev server on port 4200 before running this on - `npm start`)
 - `e2e:dev-headless` - same as `e2e:dev` but with headless chrome